Road crews working around the clock across Denton County

 He said somebody has been manning the phones whenever they have power.

-Even tough the city has backup generators, “the city is still dealing with rolling blackouts, too,” he said.
+Even though the city has backup generators, “the city is still dealing with rolling blackouts, too,” he said.